WittleWolfie/WW-Blueprint-Core/BlueprintCore/articles/intro.md

 ##  Quick-Start

+> [!TIP]
+> There's an even better quick-setup script available here: [OwlcatNuGetTemplates](https://github.com/xADDBx/OwlcatNuGetTemplates). **I strongly recommend using this instead of these setup instructions, but I will keep them here for reference.**

 If you have an existing mod to which you're integrating BPCore you'll need to go through the [Full Setup](#full-setup).
 If you're starting a new mod you're in luck, BPCore now has [Project Templates](https://github.com/WittleWolfie/BPCoreTemplate)!

 1. Download and install [Visual Studio](https://visualstudio.microsoft.com/vs/), skip if you already have it